Car Insurance Group Checker

 What do car insurance groups mean?

-If you’re buying a car - brand new or second hand - it’s worth checking which insurance group it falls into.
-This can give you an idea of how much it’s going to cost to insure.
-The lower the group the cheaper the premium.
-This is because cars in the lower insurance groups tend to be smaller, less powerful and less valuable.
-This means they don’t cost as much or take as long to repair if you’re involved in an accident, for example.
+If you’re buying a car it’s worth checking which insurance group it falls into, which is true whether you’re buying new or second-hand.
+Doing so can give you an idea how much it’s going to cost to insure the vehicle.
+Generally, the lower the group the car is included in, the cheaper the premium will be.
+That is because cars in the lower insurance groups tend to be smaller, less powerful and less valuable.
+It means they don’t cost as much or take as long to repair if you’re involved in an accident, for example.

 Average annual premiums